Connect with others who understand.

 Private Programs

-If you do not qualify for a public health insurance program, there are several private health insurance options.
-If you are employed (or if your spouse is employed), you may qualify for job-based health insurance through your employer.
+If you don’t qualify for a public health insurance program, there are several private health insurance options.
+If you are employed or have a spouse who is employed, you may qualify for job-based health insurance through your employer.

 If you’re a student, check if your school or university offers health insurance plans.
-If you are a military veteran, you may qualify for Veterans Affairs health care benefits.
+If you’re a military veteran, you may qualify for Veterans Affairs health care benefits.
 You can also buy health insurance directly through an insurance company, but this can be a more expensive option.

 Affording Lung Cancer Treatment Without Insurance